WallGauge-GaugeApps/RiverDataGetter/README.md

       }
     }
   },
-  forecast: {                                               // dtaObj.forecast is populated with from calls to .getForecast(siteID)
+  forecast: {                                               // dtaObj.forecast is populated with data from calls to .getForecast(siteID)
     GRFI2: {                                                // Site ID passed as siteID to the .getForecast method
       Current: 16.28,                                       // Number = the current gauge height
       Tomorrow: 16.1,                                       // Number = the forecasted gauge height 24hours from now